xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

   To view the **Data-driven samples** test cases in this project, in the **Test Explorer** panel, go to **Test Cases > Data-driven samples > Order and check out multiple products**.

-  **Order and check out multiple products** adds products from the product list to the shopping cart, and check out.
+  **Order and check out multiple products** test case adds products from the product list to the shopping cart, and check out.
 The flow in this test case is as follows:

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPING-Order-and-check-out-multiple%20products.png" width="70%" alt="Order and check out multiple products">